trioscoet26/SmartWaste/README.md

 - Time-saving automated task management
 - Boosted citizen engagement with easy reporting and rewards
 - Improved communication across all stakeholders
+- Motivation for People Using Green Coins
+- Exclusive Access to Eco-Friendly Products
+- Support for a Circular Economy

 ---